KeshUdana/TravelSenseAlgo/README.md

+---

-#Sri Lanka Travel Recommendation Engine
+# Sri Lanka Travel Recommendation Engine

 This project was developed for the Rootcode Datathon, featuring a content-based filtering machine learning model designed to recommend the best travel locations for tourists visiting Sri Lanka.
 The model takes into account user preferences and bucket list destinations to offer personalized recommendations.